Zebulon Pike: First expedition

 They reached the fur post at Leech Lake on February 1 and stayed nearly three weeks.
-Pike informed the traders they were within the boundaries of the United States and henceforth required to abide by its laws and regulations.
+Pike informed the traders they were within the new boundaries of the United States and henceforth required to abide by its American laws and regulations.
 Pike met with many prominent Ojibwe chiefs, prevailing on them to surrender the medals and flags given to them as tokens of allegiance by the British and offering American peace medals.
-He also relayed the United States' desire that the Ojibwe and Dakota cease their mutual hostility and invited the chiefs to attend a peace conference in St. Louis (all declined the invitation to travel through several hundred miles of hostile territory).
-On February 10, they ceremonially shot the British red ensign from the fur company's flag pole, replacing it with an American flag.
-On a short side trip (February 12 to 14), Pike traveled to the North West Company fur post on Upper Red Cedar Lake (later renamed Cass Lake), designating the lake as the upper source of the Mississippi and taking celestial observations to determine its latitude.
+He also relayed the new United States' desire that the Ojibwe and Lakota nations would cease hostilities, inviting the chiefs back to a peace conference in St. Louis (however, both First Nations tribes declined that invitation to travel through several hundred miles of hostile territory).
+On February 10, they ceremonially shot down the British red ensign from the fur company's flag pole, replacing it with the new United States fifteen-star, fifteen-stripe Star-Spangled Banner flag.
+On a side trip between February 12 and 14, Pike traveled to the North West Company fur post on Upper Red Cedar Lake (later renamed Cass Lake), designating the lake as the upper source of the Mississippi and taking celestial observations / calculations to determine its latitude.

 Pike and his men left Leech Lake on February 18, carrying diplomatic tokens from the Ojibwe chiefs to present to the Dakota chiefs as a gesture of reconciliation, arriving at their winter encampment on March 5.
 They re-embarked in their pirogues for the downriver journey on April 7, reaching St. Louis on April 20.
-Pike's was the second expedition dispatched by the government into its new territory, and the first to return.
+Pike's was the second expedition besides earlier Lewis and Clark, dispatched by the U.S. government into its new western territories, and the first to return.